taocpp/PEGTL/doc/Rule-Reference.md

 * Equivalent to `seq< one< C1 >, one< C2 >, ... >`.

-## ICU Rules
+### ICU Support

-These rules depend on the [International Components for Unicode (ICU)](http://icu-project.org/) that provide the means to match characters with specific Unicode character properties.
+The following rules depend on the [International Components for Unicode (ICU)](http://icu-project.org/) that provide the means to match characters with specific Unicode character properties.
-Because of the external dependency the rules are in the contrib-section, and the required header files are not automatically included in `tao/pegtl.hpp`.
+Because of the external dependency, the rules are in the contrib-section, and the required header files are not automatically included in `tao/pegtl.hpp`.

-* `tao/pegtl/contrib/icu/utf8.hpp`
-* `tao/pegtl/contrib/icu/utf16.hpp`
-* `tao/pegtl/contrib/icu/utf32.hpp`

-To use these rules it is necessary to provide an include path to the ICU library, and to link the application against `libicu`.

-These rules are available in multiple versions,
+The ICU-based rules are again available in multiple versions,

 * in namespace `tao::pegtl::icu::utf8` for UTF-8 encoded inputs,
 * in namespace `tao::pegtl::icu::utf16_be` for big-endian UTF-16 encoded inputs,